 It is probably the most commonly used word to describe the weather in Scotland.

-So it is perhaps not a huge surprise that “dreich”, which is usually used to describe wet, gloomy or cold conditions, has topped a poll to find the nation’s favourite Scots word.
+So it is perhaps not a huge surprise that “dreich”, which is usually used to describe wet, gloomy or cold conditions, has topped a poll of the nation’s favourite Scots word.

 Believed to date back to the 15th century, it triumphed over “glaikit” and “scunnered” in an online survey carried out by the Scottish Book Trust over the past three weeks.

-Nearly 1,900 votes were cast after a 30-strong shortlist for "the most iconic Scots word" was revealed ahead of Book Week Scotland, the nation’s annual celebration of reading and writing.
+Nearly 1,900 votes were cast after a 30-strong shortlist was revealed ahead of Book Week Scotland, the nation’s annual celebration of reading and writing.

 More than 200 public nominations had originally been submitted – including from dialects such as Doric, Shetlandic, Dundonian and Glaswegian – via the book trust’s website and social media channels, before being whittled down by a panel of Scots language experts.